This is about how to grow your business when no one knows who you are, and the right and wrong ways to go about it.

 What NOT To Do

-Both Matt and Gary point out that people look for the easy springboard to success.
+Many established marketers will point out that people look for the easy springboard to success.
 As soon as you have a little bit of notoriety in a field, people come with their hands out looking for you to lift them up.
 But many of these folks haven’t put the effort in to lift themselves up yet — they’re just looking for a shortcut.

 If that sounds cold-blooded, it’s not.
 It takes a lot of work to build up your skill, your community, and your reputation.
 If there’s ever been a true overnight success story in any field, I haven’t seen them yet.